huggingface/transformers/docs/source/en/model_doc/phi3.md

 ## Usage tips

-- This model is very similar to `Llama` with the main difference of [`Phi3SuScaledRotaryEmbedding`] and [`Phi3YarnScaledRotaryEmbedding`], where they are used to extend the context of the rotary embeddings.
+- This model is very similar to `Llama`.
 The query, key and values are fused, and the MLP's up and gate projection layers are also fused.
+Some pretrained models include `'longrope'` rotary position embedding expansion, with which the model was fine-tuned to very large context windows.
 - The tokenizer used for this model is identical to the [`LlamaTokenizer`], with the exception of additional tokens.

 ## How to use Phi-3